uabrc/uabrc.github.io/docs/cheaha/tutorial/pytorch_tensorflow.md

 There are two instances of PyTorch that can be installed, one requiring GPUs, and another utilizing only CPUs.
 The use of GPUs improve compute speeds and are preferred.
 For both instances of pytorch, please follow these steps;

-1. For a correct installation of pytorch using GPUs, we have to ensure some conditions are met.
-See partition [docs](../hardware.md#details) for a guide.
-One of such conditions, is to load the CUDA toolkit using the below command in your environment setup form (see image below).
+1. For a correct installation of pytorch using GPUs, we have to ensure some conditions are met (Request a partition that has GPUs, and then load the requisite `CUDA` module).
+You can see our [documentation](../hardware.md#details) for details on our Partition offerings.
+The command below shows how to load the CUDA toolkit in your environment setup form (see image below) when requesting for resources.

 ```bash
 module load CUDA/11.8.0